 What Is Money?

 Money is a type of currency.
 It’s an exchange.
 You can help teach their first lesson about money by trading one object for another.
 Then, you can play store to give it more context.
 Finally, you can go out into the world and reinforce what you learned at home.
-Try to pay in cash to let the concept of an exchange sink in deeper rather than using a card.
+Try to pay in cash to let the concept of an exchange sink in deeper rather than using a card (also, don’t forget to check out our other money lessons for kids to teach them more concepts).

 If your child is older, you can discuss money has different values.
 There is a set value for each piece of currency.
 Here are a few more key concepts you can focus on: